 New Breed Class (kitten or adult)

-This class is divided into Provisional New Breeds, Advanced New Breeds, and New Traits.
+There are three divisions in this class… Provisional New Breeds, Advanced New Breeds, and New Traits.

 NBC is for completely new breeds or existing breeds that have new colors or traits.

 Owners register these cats with TICA but have not yet met the requirements for Championship status.